Yutuc/technical-communications-project/README.md

 ## How to host a Markdown resumé on GitHub Pages

-Great job so far!
-It is now time for the real fun stuff.
 Now, let us explore how each component in our software stack interact with each other and how each of them relates back to Etter's protocol.

 ### GitHub Version Control